julianocts98/analogical-clock-server/README.md

 The data from the timezones will be fetched through the [WorldTimeAPI](http://worldtimeapi.org/).

+## How to use

+1. Clone this repository in your local machine.
+2. Run `npm install`.
+3. To run the server, just run `node .` or `node index.js` inside the repository folder.

 ## TODO

 - [x] Fetch specific time from timezones through the API.